 8Saburomaru – Dororo

-Saburomaru is the reminder that Jiromaru wasn’t operating solo.
-This “brother” shark demon has the same appetite for human flesh and the same relentless energy.
+Saburomaru is the reminder that Jiromaru was never working solo.
+This brother shark demon shares the same hunger for human flesh and the same relentless drive.

-I love the power dynamic twist here: Shiranui looks like the master, but it’s the opposite.
-He believes sharks are superior to humans and accountable only to their own will.
-That belief makes him useful, not in control.
+The power dynamic is my favorite twist here.
+Shiranui looks like the master, but it is the opposite.
+He believes sharks are superior to humans and answerable only to their own will, which makes him useful rather than in control.

-Once one of the demons dies, the revenge angle kicks in.
-That’s the Dororo flavor I always remember: consequences, grief, and violence that refuses to stay contained.
+Then one of the demons dies, and the revenge angle kicks in.
+That is the Dororo flavor I always remember: consequences, grief, and violence that refuses to stay contained.

-- 🚀 It reinforces that “shark” can be a mythic shape, not an animal.
+- It proves a shark can be a mythic shape, not just an animal.

 Cute anime shark companions like Megalo